Murray918/wdi-10-lessons/unit_1/w01d03/homework/README.md

 <hr>

 ---
-# MAKE A PULL REQUEST TO SUBMIT YOUR HOMEWORK.
+# SUBMIT YOUR HOMEWORK.

-# Dude that was a lot of coding.
+### Dude that was a lot of coding.
 Have a beer!
-Or a ginger tea. or pet some puppies, or eat snacks, or watch Star Trek Deep Space Nine, or whatever you do to relax. then get some sleep.
+Or a ginger tea.
+Or pet some puppies, or eat snacks, or watch Star Trek Deep Space Nine, or whatever you do to relax. then get some sleep.

-# EVERYTHING ABOVE THIS LINE IS DUE BEFORE CLASS THURSDAY 12/7. ("Wednesday Night's Homework").
+### If you're flying and you just don't wanna stop, keep going

 # Everything below this line is due before class Friday 12/8 (i.e. "Thursday Night's Homework, part 1 of maybe 2").
 ---